Thamir-73/ideagnUpdated/source/_posts/definitions.md

 and you’ll make every discussion/thought unintelligible, and uninteresting, and also will dig a hole that you can’t get out of.

-Which goes to say that we should consciously account for the possibility that misunderstandings and faulty thinking might lie in the definition of a word, without over-inflating that chance.
+Which goes to say that we should consciously account for the possibility that misunderstandings and faulty thinking might lie in the definition of a word, <b>without over-inflating that chance</b>.

 Therefore, what I’m trying to say here is that one should embark in finding a balance, rather than subconsciously push things to both the extremes, if that makes sense.